ReverendDG/disney-test/README.md

 7) I acknowledge that my method of determining a broken image may not be the most efficient and welcome other ideas.
 I attempted several other, more efficient methods, however they all failed for various reasons.
 This method was the only one that I was able to successfully execute.

+8) I built this to be run from a sub-folder of both my local and public server.
+If you wish to rebuild this elsewhere, be sure to change/remove the base-href tag in index.html.

 I'm, of course, happy to answer any and all other questions regarding this code during the panel review.